matheussampaio/screeps/README.md

 [ ] - Tower
   [ ] - Attack enemy creeps
   [ ] - Maintain rampart, road, wall
-[ ] - LVL 5, build one line close to Storage
+[ ] - Level 5, build one line close to Storage
-[ ] - LVL 5, build one link close to the fatherst Source
+[ ] - Level 5, build one link close to the further Source
-[ ] - LVL 6, build one link close to the closest Source
+[ ] - Level 6, build one link close to the closest Source
-[ ] - LVL 7, build one link close to the Controller
+[ ] - Level 7, build one link close to the Controller
 [ ] - After roads are in place, spawn creeps with less MOVE parts.
 [ ] - bug: Multiples Sleep in the same process will cause conflicts with `context.wakeAt`